-1.3.1 A candidate must be ecclesiastically certified, in good standing, and endorsed for the Police Chaplaincy by the candidate's appropriate ecclesiastical body.

-1.3.2 A candidate must be actively engaged in ministry.
-(This may include retired clergy capable of fulfilling the duties of police chaplain).

-1.3.3 A candidate must function effectively within a pluralistic religious setting, providing and coordinating provisions for meeting the spiritual and personal needs of all personnel.

-1.3.4 A candidate must be a citizen of the United States of America and is subject to a background investigation.
-Any information developed that could bring the MDTA Police or Chaplain Program into disrepute will be grounds for rejection of application.

-1.3.5 It is desirable that a candidate resides within close proximity of the Detachment/Division to which they are assigned, in order to be able to properly carry out the duties of a Chaplain.

-1.3.6 A candidate must meet physical, emotional, and mental demands necessary to function as an effective police Chaplain.

-1.3.7All candidates will be asked to make a full commitment to the MDTA Police and may be asked to give up any other commitments they may already have with other police agencies.
+- 1.3.1 A candidate must be ecclesiastically certified, in good standing, and endorsed for the Police Chaplaincy by the candidate's appropriate ecclesiastical body. - 1.3.2 A candidate must be actively engaged in ministry.
+(This may include retired clergy capable of fulfilling the duties of police chaplain). - 1.3.3 A candidate must function effectively within a pluralistic religious setting, providing and coordinating provisions for meeting the spiritual and personal needs of all personnel. - 1.3.4 A candidate must be a citizen of the United States of America and a resident of the State of Maryland. - 1.3.5 It is desirable that a candidate resides within close proximity of the Detachment/Division to which they are assigned, in order to be able to properly carry out the duties of a Chaplain. - 1.3.6 A candidate must meet physical, emotional, and mental demands necessary to function as an effective police Chaplain. - 1.3.7 All candidates will be asked to make a full commitment to the MDTA Police and may be asked to give up any other commitments they may already have with other police agencies.